JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

 Julia Spiking Neural Networks (JuliaSNN) is a library for simulation of biophysical and abstract neuronal network models.

+This documentation is _work in progress_ please consider contacting me via the github repository if you have any specific questions.

 ## Simple and powerful simulation framework